openSUSE/travel-support-program/doc/ABOUT.md

 ![Request workflow diagram](html/TravelSponsorship_state.png)

-Once the requester have attended to the event, he/she must provide some reports in order to get access to the reimbursement, including digitized copies of invoices for every expense.
+Once the requester have attended to the event, they must provide some reports in order to get access to the reimbursement, including digitized copies of invoices for every expense.
 Once again, this reports are validated and approved by the Committee.
 After this validation, the reimbursement must be verified by